Down-set thresholds: Uniform covers

 We now collect together estimates for $f(m,n)$ that hold in various regimes. \begin{proposition} We have the following bounds on $f(m,n)$ for all sufficiently large $n \in \N$. \begin{enumerate} \item For all $0\leq m\leq\binom{n}{2}-{n^2}/{4}$, we have \item There exists a universal $c>0$ such that if $m<cn\log n$, then \item For all $0<c<1/4$, there exists $C = C(c) > 0$ such that \end{enumerate} \end{proposition}

 Before turning to the proof of these estimates, notice that \cref{prop:threshold-vs-family} and \cref{ramsey} in the above proposition combine to show that

 as was earlier claimed.

 \begin{proof}[Proof of \cref{prop:bounds-on-f}] We start with \cref{complete}.
 The first inequality here, i.e., $f(m,n)=\exp({\Omega(m/\sqrt{n})})$, comes from \cref{prop:threshold-vs-family}, and our proof of the fact that $q(\cT) =\Omega(1/\sqrt{n})$.
 For the other bound, consider a random complete bipartite graph $G$ in which each vertex is independently sent to either partition class of $G$ with probability $1/2$.
-For any graph $H$ with $e(H)=\binom{n}{2}-m$, let $T$ be a spanning forest of $H^c$, and note that $e(T)\geq v(T)/2=\Omega(\sqrt{m})$.
+For any graph $H$ with $e(H)=\binom{n}{2}-m$, let $T$ be a spanning forest of $H^c$ (i.e. the union of spanning trees of each connected component), and note that $e(T)\geq v(T)/2=\Omega(\sqrt{m})$.
 It is not difficult to see that the edges of $T$ are contained in $G$ with independent probabilities of $1/2$, so

 Since such a $G$ is always triangle-free, if $\cH$ is a family of graphs, each with $\binom{n}{2}-m$ edges, that covers $\cT$, a union bound yields $|\cH|=\exp({\Omega(\sqrt{m})})$, and the second inequality follows.